 - Try aged goat and cow cheeses, such as Parmesan, which has virtually zero lactose.
 The longer the cheese is aged, the less lactose, so think aged cheddar and other firm cheeses.

 - Test out your reaction to homemade kefir and lactose-free products: yogurt, sour cream and dry curd cottage cheese to get the nutritional benefits without the digestive distress.

 Tips for reintroduction:

 After avoiding it for a period of time, go slow when you start reintroducing:

 - Start with a small amount of Parmesan, since it is typically made with animal rennet and contains virtually no lactose.

 - If that goes okay, try small amounts of clean, lactose-containing cheeses such as mascarpone and ricotta.

 - Finally, introduce a small amount of milk (1-2 oz. /day) for a few weeks and slowly increase.
 A little milk in your coffee each day is a great way to try this.

 When a group of lactase deficient people have been given some milk every day for a few weeks, they have adapted, for example with tests showing that much less hydrogen gas was produced from lactose by intestinal bacteria after they had adapted,” Dr. Ray Peat, PhD.

-If you don’t like dairy, that’s okay too.
+If you don’t like dairy or it doesn't work for you at all, that’s okay too.
 Everyone is different, and it’s important to understand that this is not a one-plan-fits-all kind of thing.
 Experiment and see what works best for you!